LaTeX back-end

 .

-Info The values of
+The values of body_hlines

 will be appended to this vector.
-Thus, horizontal lines can be drawn even ifhlines
+Thus, horizontal lines can be drawn even if hlines

 : The string that will be drawn in the footer of the tables before a page break.
 This only works iftable_type